LorenzoVigorelli/OBJECT-RECOGNITION/README.md

 # Road Signs and Traffic Lights Detection

+## **1. Project Overview**
 This repository contains the materials about the project of the "Computer vision" course in the "Physics of Data" master program, University of Padova.

-The best description which shows also some results is the report in file LorenzoVigorelliReport.pdf Here I describe the main steps of the analysis.
-All the functions I used are in the file Library, which includes also the requirement file.

-## **1. Project Overview**
 This project focuses on **object detection in street images**, specifically for **traffic lights** and **road signs** (with an emphasis on speed limit signs).
 The goal is to accurately detect, classify, and extract relevant information from these objects using essentialy **Deep Learning models**.

+The best description which also shows some results is the report in file LorenzoVigorelliReport.pdf.

+Here following instead I describe the main steps of the analysis.
+All the functions I used are in the file Library, which includes also the requirement file.

 ### **Key tasks include:**
 - **Traffic Lights Detection** → Detect and classify based on **color and shape**.